-You will be taught by means of lectures, distance learning, demonstrations, group work, pair work, individual work, handouts, tests, teaching practice, tutorial, visits and observation.
+We use lectures, distance learning, demonstrations, group work, pair work, individual work, handouts, tests, teaching practice, tutorial, visits and observation.

 You will also write assignments in your own time and compile a coursework portfolio containing session plans, teaching material, tutor assessments and self-evaluations.

 The course uses Google Classroom, a Virtual Learning Environment.
 Resources, discussion and news forums will all be available on this site.
 Your assignments will be submitted and feedback will be given via Google.

 You will be expected to do teaching practice in classes at the Build and will receive feedback from current lipreading teachers.
 You will also be required to observe a range of lipreading teachers.

 Are there any other costs?
 Is there anything I need to bring?

 • You will be given a reading list; some books may be available from the Build library